-Much in the same way, social media serves as a great online recruiting resource for hiring managers and recruiters as well.
+In the same way, social media serves as a great online recruiting resource for hiring managers and recruiters.
 LinkedIn, a heavy-hitter of the recruiting world, provides social networking opportunities for companies and job seekers alike.
-Recruiters and hiring managers can search for prospective candidates and reach out to them directly about positions.
-Company LinkedIn pages also serve as a place where you can post job openings, company information, and news about your company, products or services, and industry.
+Recruiters and hiring managers can search for prospective candidates and contact them directly about positions.
+Company LinkedIn pages also serve as a place to post job openings, company information, and news about your company, products or services, and industry.

 Want to learn more about human resources, recruiting, and hiring from other industry experts?
-There is a variety of online recruiting resources such as TalentHQ and LinkUp that you can turn to for industry news, updates, advice, and insights.
-You can also stay in-the-know by reviewing HR resources and information from organizations such as the Society for Human Resource Management (SHRM) and the American Management Association (AMA), or turning to professional associations relating to your company’s industry.
+There are a variety of online recruiting resources such as TalentHQ and LinkUp that you can turn to for industry news, updates, advice, and insights.
+ERE is a great aggregator of posts from talent acquisition leaders on topics ranging from hiring to employer branding to recruiting analytics.
+Evil HR Lady offers a refreshingly blunt take on various HR and HR-adjacent topics.

-The last of the recruiting resources we will mention is leaning on the experience of staffing and recruiting experts.
-Reliable professional staffing agencies serve as incredible resources for hiring managers and human resources professionals, as well as job seekers.
+The last of the recruiting resources we will mention is leaning on the experience of headhunters, staffing, and recruiting experts.
+Reliable, professional staffing agencies are incredible resources for hiring managers, human resources professionals, and job seekers.
 However, not all recruiting firms are equal — it’s essential to partner with a firm that has access to an extensive pool of candidates, offers a variety of professional staffing services, and understands the hiring needs of your industry.

 At 4 Corner Resources, our recruiters use tried-and-true recruiting, screening, and interviewing practices to place the most qualified candidates with your company while saving you time and effort.
-We work with a variety of industries, including legal firms, creative and marketing companies, healthcare organizations, and engineering companies.
+We work with various industries, including legal firms, creative and marketing companies, healthcare organizations, and engineering companies.

 Contact us today to see how our team can bring your recruiting efforts to the next level.